Arkansas 11-year-old wins USA Mullet Championship, donates winnings to foster care - NewsBreak

 “Mom told me that a lot of people said, ‘Please let your son do this,’ and I was like, ‘No.’ But when I found out there was money that I could win, I decided to give that money to foster care,” he told AY Mag following his win. “

-“I used to be in foster care, and I know how their hearts feel about not having a family, not having what they need, like food, and someone they can love.”When can my kid get vaccinated?
-Here’s what we know
+“I used to be in foster care, and I know how their hearts feel about not having a family, not having what they need, like food, and someone they can love.”Instagram and teens: How to keep your kids safe

 Allan wasn’t the only contestant hoping to help others.
 The silver medalist, 7-year-old Ezra Cramer from Alabama, used his newfound fame to raise money for an anti-bullying campaign.